 Address: 55/555 Langsuan Road, Lumpini Pathumwan, Bangkok, 10330

 Hotel Muse will make you feel like you’ve stepped back in time while remaining sophisticated, luxurious, and modern.
-Located conveniently within walking distance to amazing shopping, dining, nightlife, transport, and those much needed neck, shoulder and foot massages, it’s the perfect choice for your Bangkok city getaway.
+Located conveniently within walking distance to amazing shopping, dining, nightlife, transport, and those much-needed neck, shoulder and foot massages, it’s the perfect choice for your Bangkok city getaway.
 Hotel Muse consists of 174 guest rooms and suites, all with opulent furnishings, designs, and signature Hotel Muse amenities.
-Think deep mahogany colour tones, polished wood furniture, marbled bathrooms, clawfoot bathtubs, and plush leather seating.
-The polished layout contrasts beautifully against the wide sweeping city views that sit in view from your window.
+Think deep mahogany colour tones, polished wood furniture, marble bathrooms, clawfoot bathtubs, and plush leather seating.
+The polished layout contrasts beautifully against the wide-sweeping city views that sit in the view from your window.

 Click here to read The Asia Collective’s detailed review of Hotel Muse.